Internships & Co-ops

 Internship supervision consists of a site supervisor (a qualified professional at the intern site) and a faculty supervisor.
 The site supervisor evaluates the work done on the job.
 The faculty supervisor, in consultation with the site supervisor and the student, is responsible for maintaining academic rigor and assigning a final course grade.

-Internships are administrated by faculty supervisors in the Communication Studies Department in conjunction with the Cooperative Education Program in the Office of Career Services.
+Internships are administrated by faculty supervisors in the Communication and Media Studies Department in conjunction with the Cooperative Education Program in the Office of Career Services.
 The co-op program, located in Bailo Hall, is designed to assist students in locating internships and facilitating the evaluation of the experience.